JohnLCaron/rlauxe/README.md

 [Multiple Contest Auditing](#multiple-contest-auditing) below, we deal with the complexity of having multiple contests on ballots.

-In general, samplesNeeded is independent of the population size Npop.
-Rather, samplesNeeded depends on the _diluted margin_ as well as the random sequence of ballots chosen to be hand audited.
-(Actually there is a slight dependence on N for _without replacement_ audits that increases as the sample size approaches N.)
+In general, samplesNeeded is independent of the population size Npop, and depends only on the _diluted margin_ and the random sequence of ballots chosen to be hand audited (aka _sampled_).
+(Actually there is a slight dependence on N for _without replacement_ audits, that gets larger as the sample size approaches N.)

 The following plots are simulations, averaging the results over the stated number of runs.

 ## Samples needed with no errors

-The best case needing the least samples is CLCA when there are no errors in the CVRs, and no phantom ballots.
+The best case using the least samples is CLCA when there are no errors in the CVRs, and no phantom ballots.
 Then the samplesNeeded depend only on the margin, and is a straight line vs margin on a log-log plot.

 The smallest sample size for CLCA when there are no errors is when you always bet the maximum (1/µ_i, approximately 2).